|

 I use a heaping ½ cup measuring cup to scoop each waffle.
 Using this you will be able to make approximately 6 to 7 waffles for this batch.

-Serve with maple syrup or dress them up by adding a few chocolate chips to the batter.
+Serve with pure maple syrup or dress them up by adding a few chocolate chips to the batter.

 FAQ